FAQ 2020 Update

 Yes, We Shipped Instruments since 10 year and is safe process.

 13. Can an AsaChan be repaired if it gets damaged?

 It depends on the damage.
 We will need a description of the damage and most likely a video of the instrument, to hear and see the damage before an assessment can be made.
 Please email with Damaged AsaChan in the title.

 14. Do you offer a retuning service for AsaChan?

-Yes, I will retune AsaChan whenever they require it.
+Yes, We will retune AsaChan whenever they require it.
 Please email my retuning adderss: firstname.lastname@example.org.